11 wedding trends for 2020

 Hi!
 I'm Dania, founder of Dulce Events.
 I've been planning events for over 20 years.
-Originally from Miami, I now call North Florida home, where I live with my husband and two children.
+Originally from Miami, I now call North Florida home, where we've lived for over 15 years.
 I love weddings and themed events and have a non-stop passion for creating and organizing.
 Glad you're visiting our page!